GregoryBriggs/Linux-Admin-Basics/shortcuts.md

 ### top
 		sorts activitis like task manager.
 Can see process ID (PID) and use that info to netstat -tupln is a command that shows network activity (run as root to get more info).

+## Directories
+### /bin
+	system programs live here.
+Very useful.
+	really handy to see programs

+### /etc
+	all program configurations exist in here unless someone messed up and didn't coply to the

+### /home
+	this is where users live

+### /proc
+	among many other things, this directory

+### /root
+	where root lives

+### /sbin
+	system programs used for booting not often used by users.

+### /tmp
+	temporary files.